dbwebb-se/javascript1/tutorial/getComputedStyle.md

 ```
 /**
- * Add eventhandler for click, to any object using id
+ * Get values for left and top from element and add 10px to each.
  */

 var element = document.getElementById('someId'),